matthias-mayr/skiros2_pyrobosim_lib/docs/Planning.md

 ### Goals in PDDL files

-For this workshop we have created a skill which can extract a PDDL goal from a file (with very rudimentary parsing) for planning.
+For this workshop we have created a skill, `Task Planning from PDDL File`, which can extract a PDDL goal from a file (with very rudimentary parsing) for planning.
 Try out this skill by attempting to fill in the blanks in the [planning](../planning) folder.
 Note that the goal of each PDDL file must abide by the following rules:

 * The goal starts with _exactly_ '(:goal (and' and nothing else
 * The goal ends with '))'